Elinor Florence, Author

-The Star Weekly artists who created these beautiful Toronto Star covers have been mostly forgotten, so it was a delightful surprise to hear from a woman whose great-aunt, Elizabeth Cutler, was a regular contributor to the magazine.
-Sheree Meyer of Orlando, Florida shared with me her memories of her talented Great-Aunt Betty.
+The illustrators who created these beautiful wartime covers for the Star Weekly magazine have mostly been forgotten, so it was a delightful surprise to hear from a woman whose great-aunt, Elizabeth Cutler, was a regular Star Weekly artist.
+Sheree Meyer of Orlando, Florida shared her memories of her talented Great-Aunt Betty.

 The Inside Story

-The old Star Weekly covers are works of art.
+The wartime Star Weekly covers are works of art.

 During the war, my mother June Light of Battleford, Saskatchewan, cut out these oversized magazine covers, sixteen by eleven inches, and stuck them into a scrapbook.
 As a child, I loved looking through the scrapbook at the colourful images.

-The Toronto Star newspaper published this weekly newsmagazine, primarily devoted inside to black and white photos, from 1910 to 1973.
-I’ve already published several dozen covers that you can see here: Star Weekly at War.
+The Toronto Star newspaper published this weekly newsmagazine, primarily devoted to black and white photos in the interior, from 1910 to 1973.
+See my collection of covers here: Star Weekly at War.

 From time to time, I get emails or phone calls from people wanting to know if their old Star Weeklies are worth anything.
 The answer is: probably only a few dollars.